themanyone/firstpage/README.md

 ## Adding New Styles

 Add "alternate stylesheet" tags to FirstPage's `index.php` and these styles will show up in the menu.
-The listing of stylesheets in the menu may be turned off in `navbar.phpx`.
+The listing of stylesheets in the menu may be turned off in `navbar.php`.

 *Create a new .css file using one of the existing stylesheets as a template.
 * Add a link to it like this: